-Pursuant to her employment agreement, Ms. Feder was entitled to an initial base salary of \$340,000, subject to increase from time to time by the Board of Directors.
-As of January 1, 2018, Ms. Feder's annual base salary is \$355,000.
-Ms. Feder is also eligible to receive a bonus of 35% of her current annual base salary.
-Subject to Ms. Feder's execution of an effective release of claims, Ms. Feder would be entitled to the severance payments described below if we terminate her employment without cause, as defined in her employment, or if Ms. Feder terminates her employment for good reason, as defined in her employment agreement.
+Pursuant to his employment agreement, Mr. Gagnon was entitled to an initial base salary of \$380,000, subject to increase from time to time by the Board of Directors, and a one-time sign on bonus of \$40,000 that will be earned on the first anniversary of his hire date, but was paid during 2018.
+If Mr. Gagnon resigns before the first anniversary of his hire date, he will be obligated to repay the sign on bonus in full.
+As of January 1, 2019, Mr. Gagnon's annual base salary is \$390,000.
+Pursuant to his employment agreement, Mr. Gagnon is eligible to receive a bonus of 40% of his annual base salary.
+Subject to Mr. Gagnon's execution of an effective release of claims, Mr. Gagnon would be entitled to the severance payments described below if we terminate his employment without cause, as defined in his employment agreement, or if Mr. Gagnon terminates his employment for good reason, as defined in his employment agreement.

-If Ms. Feder's employment is terminated by us without cause or by Ms. Feder for good reason, absent a change in control, as defined in her employment agreement, we would be obligated (1) to pay Ms. Feder her base salary for a period of nine months following such termination of employment, (2) to pay Ms. Feder any bonus which has been awarded, but not yet paid on the date of termination and (3) if Ms. Feder exercises her right to continue participation in our health and dental plans under the federal law known as COBRA, to pay Ms. Feder a monthly cash amount equal to the full premium cost of that participation for nine months following such termination of employment (or, if earlier, until the time when Ms. Feder becomes eligible to enroll in the health or dental plan of a new employer).
+If Mr. Gagnon's employment is terminated by us without cause or by Mr. Gagnon for good reason, absent a change in control, as defined in his employment agreement, we would be obligated (1) to pay Mr. Gagnon his base salary for a period of nine months following the termination of his employment, (2) to pay Mr. Gagnon any bonus which has been awarded, but not yet paid on the date of termination and (3) if Mr. Gagnon exercises his right to continue participation in our health and dental plans under the federal law known as COBRA, to pay Mr. Gagnon a monthly cash amount equal to the full premium cost of that participation for nine months following such termination of employment (or, if earlier, until the time when Mr. Gagnon becomes eligible to enroll in the health or dental plan of a new employer).

-If Ms. Feder's employment is terminated by us without cause or by Ms. Feder for good reason, in each case within 90 days prior to, or within 18 months following, a change in control, we would be obligated (1) to pay Ms. Feder a lump sum amount equal to 12 months of her then-current annual base salary, (2) to accelerate the vesting of all outstanding equity awards that, by their terms, vest only based on the passage of time, (3) if Ms. Feder exercises her right to continue participation in our health and dental plans under the federal law known as COBRA, to pay Ms. Feder a monthly cash amount equal to the full premium cost of that participation for 12 months following such termination of employment (or, if earlier, until the time when Ms. Feder becomes eligible to enroll in the health or dental plan of a new employer) and (4) to pay any bonus which has been awarded, but not yet paid on the date of termination.
+If Mr. Gagnon's employment is terminated by us without cause or by Mr. Gagnon for good reason, in each case within 90 days prior to, or within 18 months following, a change in control, we would be obligated (1) to pay Mr. Gagnon a lump sum amount equal to 12 months of his then-current annual base salary, (2) to accelerate the vesting of all outstanding stock options, restricted stock and restricted stock units that, by their terms, vest only based on the passage of time, (3) to pay Mr. Gagnon any bonus which has been awarded, but not yet paid on the date of termination and (4) if Mr. Gagnon exercises his right to continue participation in our health and dental plans under the federal law known as COBRA, to pay Mr. Gagnon a monthly cash amount equal to the full premium cost of that participation for 12 months following such termination of employment (or, if earlier, until the time when provided that such benefits shall end when Mr. Gagnon becomes eligible to enroll in the health or dental plan of a new employer).